 Documenting Blasting Vibrations

 The longer duration of construction-related vibration events means that many people are likely to have witnessed them.
-Blasting vibrations occur infrequently, typically less than once per day; their associated vibrations last for only a second or two at most.
+Blasting vibrations occur infrequently, typically less than once per day; their associated vibrations last for only a second or two in most examples.
 Thus, fewer people are likely to note them in any detail.
 Although blasters are required to keep records of their blasting, you may not be able to get copies or they may be provided incompletely.
 For these reasons and others, it's a good idea to keep your own log of blasting events.
 The log should indicate the date and approximate time of the blast, whether the blast was seen, heard, felt or all the above, who observed it and any factual comments you feel are relevant.
 Having such a log may give you the leverage to force production of the blaster records.
 It will certainly put you in a better position if you have damage related to the blasting.
 The CVDG chapter, Recording Damage, has lots of tips on how to record both damage and its possible causes.

 Attenuation of Blasting Vibration with Distance

 As with other types of vibration, blasting vibration velocities (PPV's) decrease with increasing distance ("attenuate").
 This is the reason that people are often told that they are "too far" from the blast for it to have caused damage, whether or not that is actually true for the blasts in question.
-Vibration amplitudes (intensities or velocities) emanating from a mining blast are usually described with some form of the following exponential equation:
+Vibration amplitudes (intensities or velocities) emanating from a mining blast are usually described with some form of the following general exponential equation:

 A = kWbDn

 The division of the distance by the square root of the charge weight is usually referred to as "square root scaling" in the scientific literature, since its goal is to place a series of blasts with different amounts of explosive on the same source energy basis.
 Square root scaling is normally used for any vibration data resulting from blasting in drill holes with multiple charges - perhaps the most common situation in construction and mine blasting.
 For point source blasting in particular, cube root scaling, i.e. dividing the distance by the cube root of the charge weight per delay, sometimes provides better correlation of the observed velocities with distance., The dependence of blasting vibration on scaled distance is also discussed in more detail in the CVDG chapter, Vibration and Distance.
+You can use the Vibrationdamage.com Ground Vibration and Safe Distance Calculator, available free to registered users of the CVDG for Homeowners and the CVDG Pro, to calculate scaled distances, maximum charge weights and other important measures for blasting safety (see screen shot at right).

 Blasting Vibration and Damage Probabilities